magma/magma/docs/readmes/orc8r/legacy/docker_setup.md

 ```

 ## How to run unit tests
 We use a `test` container for running the go unit tests.
-Use one of the
+Use the
-following commands to run the tests in a clean room environment:
+following command to run the tests in a clean room environment:
 ```
 ./build.py --tests
-./build.py -t
 ```
 The `--mount` option in `build.py` can be used to spin a test container
 with the code from individual modules mounted, so that we can individual